2. STUDY THE SYSTEM

 Where do I start?

-Here we outline the tools which can be used to help study systems in a holistic way.
-They are used together and form an excellent framework for this important step of your SusQI project.
+Here we outline some of the tools which can be used to help study systems in a holistic way.
+They can be used together and form an excellent framework for this important step of your SusQI project.
 Find a list of all our downloadable project resources here.

 Value Process Mapping

 Process mapping is used to develop a 'map' of a process within a system; it maps how a process operates in reality rather than how it might ideally work.
-Process mapping can be used to help a team understand which steps are creating value.
+Process mapping can be used to help a team understand which steps are creating value, and also where waste or problems are occurring.
 Maps can also be annotated with the environmental, social and financial resource use.

 Download this document to help learn how to create a process map.
 You can also download completed examples from outpatients, sexual health services and a pathway for a patient with unilateral tinnitus .